-A DMT entity can be your typical trickster – clown, imp, fairy, joker, jester, Harlequin, and so on, but they can take multifarious forms too – alien, child, animal, angel, god or goddess but manifesting strangely, idiosyncratically, and in an incomprehensible fashion, as is DMT’s nature.
+A DMT entity can be your typical trickster: a clown, imp, fairy, joker, jester, Harlequin, and so on, but they can take multifarious forms too: an alien, child, animal, angel, god, or goddess but manifesting strangely, idiosyncratically, and in an incomprehensible fashion, as is DMT’s nature.
 They can be combinations of forms, other mythical entities, be made up of abstract concepts (i.e. love and understanding), or pure geometric and fractal madness.
-Yet, all these other types of entities can still typify, be imbued with, and exude, the trickster archetype.
+Yet, all these other types of entities can still typify, be imbued with, and exude the trickster archetype.

 Hyde describes the trickster archetype as a “boundary-crosser”.
 They love to break both societal and physical rules.
 The writer Paul Mattick reiterates this point, noting that tricksters “violate principles of social and natural order, playfully disrupting normal life and then re-establishing it on a new basis.”
 And this is exactly what the jesters and trickster entities in the DMT realm like to do.
 They break the rules, in an absolutely confounding manner.
 They will dismantle, construct, manifest themselves, move, and perform tricks that seem to bend all notions of causality, normality, and sense.
 These entities will casually throw all of your reference points and preconceptions out the window.
 Breaking the laws of physics and playing games with reality is what they do best.